Fish On at the Wild West Bass Trail Pro/Am Tournament

 Beginning on Friday, the anglers hit the waters a half-hour before sunrise and would fish up and down the river until 3 p.m., when weigh-ins were due.
 Spectators could see the boats flock in to make the cut-off.
 Family and friends would cheer the anglers on as they docked and were excited to see the large bass during the weigh-ins.

-Some anglers were shocked to see swells up to four-feet due to the wind.
+Some anglers were shocked to see swells up to four feet due to the wind.
 Mel Williams took advantage of his competitors’ struggle with the wind and current fluctuations and held steadfast to fishing for only largemouth, as opposed to a combination of large and smallmouth.
-That may have been what gave him the advantage, as the 2nd place in his category came in at 45.71lbs.
+That may have been what gave him the advantage.

 "I have been visiting the Columbia River for over 20 years and it remains my favorite venue both because it is world class fishery and the scenery,” said Randy McBride, Tournament Director.